jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 **Hikvision IP Camera Access Bypass**
 We were not able to exploit the vulnerability using the three URLs.
 All what we can tell from this point is that this vulnerability has been mitigated. _kalsalehi_ & _msalharthi_

+**Investigating the open port 554**
+In the nmap result, we found some information such as rtsp://192.168.1.21/user=admin_password=tlJwpbo6_channel=1_stream=0.sdp?real_stream As we see there is user=admin, password=tlJwpbo6.
+We could not use these information to log in because we are in an isolated environment. _kalsalehi_ & _msalharthi_

 ## Hinderances
 **Vulnerability Scan using Armitage**